ramonbs/trivia-game/README.md

 > This command will install all the required packages, including ESLint, RTL, and Jest.

 ## Usage
-To run the React Trivia Game, use the following command:
+To run the Trivia Game, use the following command:
 ```
 npm start
 ```